hrishihpatel/Rest/README.md

 Ideally, everything that is needed to change the resource state shall be part of API response for that resource – including methods and in what state they will leave the representation.

 # HTTP Methods

+# HTTP Verbs
+There are 4 commonly used HTTP verbs in REST system:

+* GET — retrieve a specific resource (by id) or a collection of resources
+* POST — create a new resource
+* PUT — update a specific resource (by id)
+* DELETE — remove a specific resource by id